 If your child fails any test the doctors will most likely subscribe an inhaler.
 An inhaler is a very normal treatment for asthma that should not be concerning; the doctors will call you back later and see if any results have changed.

 The doctor may also challenge your child with a physical activity or certain inhaled substances that could trigger asthma-like symptoms to look for signs of the condition.
-These test should not be performed at home but instead, in front of the physicians in case anything happens.
+These test should not be performed at home but instead, in front of the providers in case anything happens.

 How to treat asthma